• Skip to main content

 Baked pumpkin zucchini muffins removed from oven.

-5. Portion out the batter into your prepared muffin tin.
-Fill each muffin liner to full (see image below instructions for ⅔ full and full comparison).
-Bake at 350ºF (175ºC) for 20 - 22 minutes.
+Step 6: Bake.
+Bake at 350ºF (175ºC/Gas Mark 4) for 20 - 22 minutes.
 Your muffins are done when the tops are lightly golden, the muffin is firm but 'springs' back to the touch, and an inserted toothpick comes out clean.

 Comparison photo of muffins two thirds full and full.

-💭 Angela's Tips & Recipe Notes
+💭 Angela's Pro Tips & Recipe Notes

-• These muffins are so great when served warm and right out of the oven!
+• These muffins are great when served warm and right out of the oven!
 If reheating before serving, heat in the microwave in 30-second increments until the muffins reach your desired warmth.

-• Since these muffins are very moist I suggest spraying the muffin liners with non stick cooking spray.
+• Since these muffins are very moist, I suggest spraying the muffin liners with nonstick cooking spray.
 This will make removing the papers easier.

 🥡 Storing